top of page

 What Is Direct Trade Coffee?

-• Paying premium prices (often higher than fair trade)
+• Paying premium prices, often higher than fair trade.

-• Building long-term relationships
+• Building long-term relationships.

-• Focusing on quality (specialty-grade coffee)
+• Focusing on quality—specialty-grade coffee.

-• Promoting transparency and sustainability
+• Promoting transparency and sustainability.

-Benefits of Direct Trade:
+✅ Benefits of Direct Trade:

-• Flexibility: No bureaucracy of certification—just mutual agreements.
+• Flexibility: No bureaucratic certification—just mutual agreements.

-Criticisms and Limitations:
+❌ Criticisms and Limitations:

 1. No universal standard: Anyone can claim “direct trade,” even if the relationship is weak or exploitative.